Cutting and Pasting is a fun-filled arts and crafts activity designed for primary-level children in the age group of 3-6 years.

 Cut and paste activities helps a child explore their creative side and express themselves artistically.
 It is a sensory activity that aims to develop fine motor skills and pincer grip.
 It also improves order, concentration, coordination, and independence.

-How is the pasting activity introduced in Montessori schools?
+How is the Pasting Activity Introduced in the Montessori School?

 In Montessori schools, children are introduced to paste with brushes or small spreaders instead of glue sticks as it prepares a child’s hand for writing by developing their fine motor skills and pincer grasp.